usnistgov/feasst/dev/README.rst

 * Profile cpu time spent per trial/potential by infrequent testing (so doesn't affect performance).
 Can tune trial weights based on CPU time.
 * More documentation/tutorial on how to create your own plugins, classes, etc
 * rename utils*.h files e.g., utils_io->io
+* add orientation argument to shapes with internal coordinate transformation